-To avoid any grumbling, we should note that the racing (or driving) genre is a broad one, with games such as Mario Kart obviously very different in nature from GRID Autosport.
+To avoid any grumbling, we should note that the racing (or driving) genre is a broad church, with games such as Mario Kart obviously very different in nature from GRID Autosport.
 Some games in our list feature motorbikes, some have a top-down perspective and others have combat - from baseball bat to blue shell - but the objective of getting to a finish line in the shortest possible time is common to them all.

-Let's get the most obvious and essential racing game out of the way first.
+Let's get the most obvious and essential Switch racing game out of the way first.
 Mario Kart 8 Deluxe delivers a huge amount of racing goodness right out of the box, and it's a polished version of a Wii U entry that was only a proper Battle Mode away from being top of class.
 Now that issue has been addressed, what we have is arguably the best Mario Kart release ever seen.

 It's the definitive Mario Kart 8 experience, content-rich and a delightful feast of comedic, cartoonish karting action.
 It's a game that continually raises a smile and, occasionally, induces that trademark Mario Kart rage as shells strike and positions are lost.
 It's addictive and unifying, unfiltered fun that draws in anyone daring enough to take up the wheel.